-It is important for sulphur-free or ultra-low sulphur diesel to be used in engines with SCR systems certified in accordance with EU Stage III B/US Tier 4i or later to ensure that the engine operates correctly.
+It is important for sulphur-free or ultra-low sulphur diesel to be used in engines with SCR systems certified in accordance with EU Stage III B/ US Tier 4i or EU Stage IV/US Tier 4f to ensure that the engine operates correctly.
 If diesel with an excessive sulphur content is used, it can cause damage to the engine and the SCR system.